 There were no government restrictions on academic freedom or cultural events.
-In response to the COVID-19 pandemic, however, the government temporarily canceled cultural events and closed schools to protect public health in accordance with the law.
+In response to the COVID-19 pandemic, however, the government temporarily canceled cultural events or limited number of attendees to protect public health in accordance with the law.

 b.
 Freedoms of Peaceful Assembly and Association